brianwisti/dendron-hugo/content/post/2010/10/parrot-babysteps-0e-parrot-namespaces.md

 This is the error I was expecting to see initially, so I am happy.
 I suppose I could have put that `.namespace [ ]` directive at the end of `spacetrade.pir` - Parrot does not have any rules about where to end one namespace and start another - but I feel like that would have broken the way `.include` behaves.
 I will probably learn a better way to handle these little namespace issues eventually.

 Now I have library code tucked into a namespace and test code that doesn't know about the shell subroutines.
-A quick look at *parrot-babysteps-07-writing-subroutines|07-writing-subroutines/* shows how to get those shell subroutines into our current namespace.
+A quick look at [writing subroutines in Parrot]({{< relref "/post/2009/10/parrot-babysteps-07-writing-subroutines.md" >}}) shows how to get those shell subroutines into our current namespace.
 The `get_global` opcode allows us to grab a variable from another namespace.
 We used it in to grab the `chomp` subroutine from the String::Utils namespace.
 Let's use `get_global` to make the tested subroutines available.

     # example-0e-03/t/01-shell-metacommands.t
     .include 'lib/spacetrade.pir'